 Introduction to ExpertPDF HTML to PDF Converter for .NET Framework and .NET Core

-The ExpertPDF HTML to PDF Converter for .NET consists in a .NET library that can be used directly in any .NET application (ASP.NET, ASP.NET MVC, Windows Forms, Console, Web Services, Windows Services, etc).
+The ExpertPDF HTML to PDF Converter for .NET consists in a .NET library that can be used directly in any .NET Framework or .NET Core application (ASP.NET, ASP.NET MVC, Windows Forms, Console, Web Services, Windows Services, etc).
 The converter does not require any installation and it does not use any printer driver to perform conversion.
 It's just an assembly that you can directly link with your .NET application.
 Almost the full HTML / CSS set is supported and the main goal of the converter is to preserve unchanged the original aspect of the converted HTML page.

 It can be used as general purpose tool for converting web pages and HTML code to PDF or as part of our ExpertPdf Toolkit for .NET to easily create PDF reports directly from ASP.NET pages.
 If you think that the converted ASP.NET page can contain your preferred server controls like charts, barcodes, data bound control like data grids and repeaters you can realize how powerful this tool can be.

 The converter API offers methods to convert a web page from a specified URL to PDF or a specified HTML string.
 Additionally you can convert web pages and HTML code to images in any format supported by .NET framework (BMP, JPEG, PNG, GIF, etc).